MicroFocus/octane-azure-devops-extension/README.md

 9. Now you can go back in the **Pipelines** in the product, select the **3 points icon** from the pipeline you want to run and then press **Run**.
 You should then be able to see your run in Azure DevOps.

 ### 8.2.
+Running pipelines with variables or parameters

+Azure DevOps pipelines support both parameters and variables to make your workflows more dynamic, reusable, and configurable:

+- Parameters are defined at the top of a YAML template or pipeline and are evaluated at compile-time.
+They are strongly typed (string, boolean), can have default values, and must be supplied before the pipeline runs.
+Parameters are used to drive structural decisions like including or excluding stages, looping over lists, or selecting between complex configuration objects.
+- Variables are evaluated at runtime and can be defined or overridden at multiple scopes—pipeline, stage, job, or step.
+They’re ideal for values that may change between runs (connection strings, feature flags, credentials passed in securely, etc.) and for passing information from one task to another.

+This section walks through how to:

+1. Declare parameters and variables (with examples of typed inputs and defaults).
+2. Reference them in script steps, task inputs, and conditional expressions.
+3. Override their values when queuing a pipeline.

+> [!CAUTION]
+> When running a pipeline, you can define both variables and parameters.
+However, only one set will be sent to the product, depending on the value of the `USE_AZURE_DEVOPS_PARAMETERS` parameter value from the product.
+The value of this parameter can be changed only from the product.
+If the value is set to `true` the integration will send only the parameters, else it will send only the variables.

-Running pipelines with variables
+#### 8.2.1 Running pipelines with variables

-Azure DevOps pipelines support the use of variables to make workflows more dynamic, reusable, and configurable.
-Variables can be defined at multiple levels—pipeline, stage, job, or step—and passed between tasks or used to customize behavior at runtime.
-This section outlines how to declare, reference, and override variables when running pipelines.
-These variables in turn will be visible in the product and when running the pipeline from it, you will also be able to set their values accordingly.
+> [!NOTE]
+> You must set the value of the `USE_AZURE_DEVOPS_PARAMETERS` to `false` in the product in order to see the variables reflected in it.

 1. Firstly you need to navigate to a pipeline and press the **Edit** button.
 Then near the **Run** button you will see the **Variables** button, which will open this interface.
 Press **New variable**